 Wee little booties.
 Tiny outfits.
 It can be hard for the pregnant, thrifty woman to resist!
 From experience, I know how hard it is to resist the temptation to buy every baby item in sight!

 Many thrifty women may wonder, "How can I resist the little outfits and accessories?"
 Nine months is a long time to not go on a spending spree.
 Here are some tips that will help you spend wisely:

 1. Wait it out.
 Once the pregnancy test indicates "positive", withstand going out to the store and picking up a giant bag of diapers.

 2. Collect coupons.
 Keep your eyes open for coupon deals on diapers, formula, baby toys, etc. Stock up at sales.
-If you know a pack of diapers are regularly $10.00 and they are on sale for $5.00, feel free to stock up.
+If you know a pack of diapers is regularly $10.00 and they are on sale for $5.00, feel free to stock up.
 Match coupons to save more.

 3. Go online.
 Sign up for baby newsletters, join free parenting web sites.
-The newsletters will not only keep you updated on your baby, they will also inform you of deals and discounts.
+The newsletters will not only keep you updated on your baby, but they will also inform you of deals and discounts.

 4. Inherit baby items.
 Ask your family and friends if they have baby items, such as strollers and cribs, in good condition.
 Be sure the item meets safety standards.